These BlackBerry Key2 leaked pics don't leave much to the imagination

 BlackBerry will announce the BlackBerry Key2 on Thursday, June 7, but if you can't wait a few more days, these renders may give a clear look at the upcoming phone.

-Frequent mobile tipster Evan Blass shared possible images of the BlackBerry Key2 on Twitter, potentially showing the phone from multiple angles.
+Frequent mobile tipster Evan Blass shared images of what he says is the BlackBerry Key2 on Twitter, showing the phone from multiple angles.

 Although we can't independently confirm the authenticity of Blass' renders, they look pretty similar to the Key2 shown in BlackBerry's official teaser.